-Screen readers will pull up a list of links in a document (e.g., course shell page) so that the student can go through the list of available links and click on the one they are looking for.
-Watch the video to see what happens with the link on says, “click here”.
+A screen reader provides a summary list of links that are on a page.
+The student can go through the list of links and click on the one they are looking for.
+Watch the video to see what happens when we use, “click here” language.

 A descriptive link is a link embedded in descriptive text.
 The goal is for the linked text to make sense out-of-context.